kassko/data-mapper/docs/attributes/Property.md

 ```

 **Behavior:**
-- If `keepWhen` is null (default), Property is always considered present
+- If `handleWhen` is null (default), Property is always considered present
-- If `keepWhen` expression evaluates to `true`, Property is active
+- If `handleWhen` expression evaluates to `true`, Property is active
-- If `keepWhen` expression evaluates to `false`, Property is treated as absent
+- If `handleWhen` expression evaluates to `false`, Property is treated as absent
 - Non-boolean results are coerced with a warning logged

 ## Validation Rules